 Samsung Electronics has topped again the affordable segment of India’s smartphone market.
-India is one of the fastest growing smartphone markets in the world and the South Korean tech giant has 58% market share in India for the first quarter that ended in March.
+India is one of the fastest-growing smartphone markets in the world and the South Korean tech giant has 58% market share in India for the first quarter that ended in March.
 It is identical the share has been captured due to the bumper 8 million unit sales of its Galaxy J series.

 "We had an overall market share of 48.6% in the first quarter of 2016," said Manu Sharma, director-mobile business at Samsung India, at the launch 2016 editions of Galaxy J7 and Galaxy J5.
-But the company has not confirmed exact number of devices sold in the first quarter of 2016 or the market share in the affordable segment.
+But the company has not confirmed an exact number of devices sold in the first quarter of 2016 or the market share in the affordable segment.

 During the same period, Samsung's volume share in the affordable smartphone market segment is also said to have increased to 55% and in 2015 it was a 40% share in by both value and volume.